 Controlling the camera is the most basic operation in just about any 3D software.
 Unfortunately, it is also different in just about any 3D software!

 In Meshmixer you have three options for controlling the camera - simple click-drag controls, a hotkey system, or the hotbox.
 We strongly recommend learning to use the hotkeys, this will make your experience much more fluid and efficient.
 However you can also do quite well using the basic mouse controls or the hotbox.
-For any of these, you can always get a refresher by clicking on the Keyboard icon in the bottom-right corner of the Meshmixer splash screen.
+For any of these, you can always get a refresher by clicking Help > Keyboard Shortcuts.
 This will open a PDF that contains a control reference.

-The default camera control system in Meshmixer is the 123D camera system.
-This is a very simple system where the right mouse button tumbles (rotates), the middle button pans, and the scroll wheel zooms, as shown below.
+The default camera control system in Meshmixer is the Fusion 360 camera system.
+This is a very simple system where shift+middle mouse button tumbles (rotates), the middle button pans, and the scroll wheel zooms, as shown below.
 This is the easiest to use for viewing a single model, but it has some drawbacks.
-Some tools in meshmixer use the middle or right buttons and wheel for frequent operations (such as changing the brush size with the wheel).
-Also, on a trackpad there is often no middle-button to press, and so Pan will require a hotkey combination.
+Some tools in meshmixer use the middle button and wheel for frequent operations (such as changing the brush size with the wheel).
+Also, on a trackpad there is often no middle-button to press, and so this mode will require a hotkey combination.

 Meshmixer Camera Controls